yyl-20020115/nesasm/README.md

     ------             -----------

      -o <file.nes>     Set output filename.
+                       The default is input filename + ".nes" extension.

      -f [prefix]       Enable generation of symbol files for FCEUX debugger, optionally you can specify filenames prefix.

      -L <file.lst>     Set listing filename.
+                       The default is input filename + ".lst" extension.

      -l #              Control output of the listing file: